 What does Irish Guide Dogs for the Blind do?

-Irish Guide Dogs is Ireland’s national charity dedicated to helping people who are vision impaired and families of children with autism to achieve improved mobility and independence.
+We are Ireland’s national charity dedicated to helping people who are vision impaired and families of children with autism to achieve improved mobility and independence.
+All our services are provided free of charge and more than 85% of our income comes from fundraising and voluntary donations.

 How can I raise money for Guide Dog Day?